CodingWonders/DISMTools/README.md

   3. Work on your changes **and test them**.
 We want to make sure your changes work as expected, and there aren't any [regressions](https://en.wikipedia.org/wiki/Regression_testing) because of them
   4. Commit your changes and create a pull request.
 If not set automatically, select the **latest** `dt_pre_****` branch to merge the contents to it.
 We'll review your changes and, if they're ready, we'll merge them.

-- Documentation and/or artwork: if you like the visual side of things more, ~~you can contribute to the Wiki.
-For more information, read [the following issue](https://github.com/CodingWonders/DISMTools/issues/2)~~ A better help system will be introduced
+- Documentation and/or artwork: if you like the visual side of things more, we recommend contributing to the help system!
+Check out the last section for instructions.

 ## Testing the latest